khronokernel/What-s-new-in-macOS-Catalina/README.md

 # Current issues with Catalina

+* Lilu won't load
+   * This means Lilu has not been updated for Catalina, either update [Lilu](https://github.com/acidanthera/Lilu/releases) or add flag `-lilubetaall`
 * Stalling on `apfs_module_start...`
     * Solution is to either use SSDT-ECUSBX.aml or add the following ACPI patches: